What is Asthma? Causes, Symptoms, & Treatment

 What Are Some Common Medications Used to Treat Asthma?

-Quick-relief inhalers like albuterol don't reduce lung swelling and should not be used in place of long-term treatment.
-A long-acting beta2-agonist may need to be added in more severe asthma.
+Quick-relief inhalers like albuterol don't reduce lung swelling and should not be used in place of long-term, inhaled corticosteroid treatment.
+A long-acting beta2-agonist, such as Advair, may needed in more severe asthma.

 What Other Treatments Are Used to Treat Asthma?

 Other treatments include leukotriene modifiers, such as montelukast (Singulair), zafirlukast (Accolate) and zileuton (Zyflo CR).
 These drugs block chemicals that cause inflammation and airway narrowing in asthma.
 Montelukast is also approved for allergy treatment and exercise-induced asthma.
 These drugs are taken in a pill form by mouth, not by inhalation.